Adopt a snow leopard

 There’s around 10 times more livestock than wild prey in some snow leopard range areas.
 Some livestock owners kill snow leopards to protect their livestock.

 Over-grazing by domestic livestock is damaging to mountain grasslands and leading to a decline in the snow leopard's natural prey.

 It's estimated that up to 450 snow leopards are killed each year - mainly in retaliation from preying on livestock, but also for the illegal trade or accidentally by snares.

 The high Himalayas are warming at three times the global average, affecting snow leopard habitat.

-We’re working with governments, local communities and TRAFFIC (the wildlife trade monitoring network) to prevent the illegal trade in snow leopards and their body parts, reduce conflict with local people, and protect the Kangchenjunga Conservation Area in Nepal.
+We’re working with governments, local communities and TRAFFIC (the wildlife trade monitoring network) to prevent the killing and illegal trade in snow leopards and their body parts, and reducing conflict between snow leopards and local people who depend on livestock for their livelihoods.

 The snow leopard’s habitat also provides important resources for the many people who live there – from food and medicine to wood for shelter, heat and fuel.
 By helping to protect the snow leopard, we’re helping to conserve its environment for the benefit of people and nature.